Comparison of Best Global Boundary Data Providers – June 2026

 SafeGraph

-SafeGraph provides polygon boundaries for places (POI) in the U.S., enriched with attributes such as brand and category.
+SafeGraph provides polygon boundaries for places (POI) enriched with attributes such as brand and category.
 Data is updated frequently and integrates with platforms like ArcGIS or CARTO.
-Compared to GeoPostcodes, coverage is limited to one country.
-Compared to HERE Maps, SafeGraph focuses on POIs rather than navigation and routing features.
+Compared to GeoPostcodes, SafeGraph centers on POI-level boundaries rather than postal and administrative boundaries covering 247 countries.
+Compared to HERE Technologies, SafeGraph focuses on POIs while HERE focuses on navigation and routing features.

 HERE Maps